×

 Generic filters

 The rule of real estate investment is that any profit is a good profit.
-But of course, you want to earn enough profit on your real estate investment that you can live a good life on that profit!
-Clearly $1 is better than $0 but is it worth owning a rental property for $1 of profit?
-Let’s do some math!
+But of course, you want to earn enough profit on your real estate investment so you can live a good life on that profit!
+Clearly, $1 is better than $0, but is it worth owning a rental property for $1 of profit?
+Let’s do some math on this, as well as address a related question I get asked quite often, which is, “How much can I rent my house for?”
+But first, I’ll dive right into the profitability factor…

 How much profit should you make on a rental property?
 When you are evaluating cash flow on a property, you must assure that your rental income will cover all expenses such as taxes, insurance, property management, and any debt you take out on the property.
 After you subtract those expenses, what is left over for you is your profit.
-Generally, at least $100 in profit per rental property makes it worth doing.
+Generally, a profit of at least $100 from each rental property is considered a worthwhile return on investment.

 But of course, in business, more profit is generally better!

-If you are considering purchasing a rental property, and want to calculate potential profit, here are some steps to take to get a handle on it.
+If you are thinking about purchasing a rental property, and want to calculate potential profit, here are a few steps you can take to get a handle on it.

 How Much Rent Does The Property Make?